Lee Anderson: 2019–2023

-Anderson was one of 99 Conservative MPs to vote against Covid passes in England in December 2021.
+Anderson was one of 99 Conservative MPs to vote against COVID-19 passports in England in December 2021.

 In May 2022, Anderson was criticised by opposition politicians and the food poverty campaigner Jack Monroe for suggesting in parliament that there was not a "massive" need for food banks in the UK, and their use was related to a lack of teaching on budgeting and cooking.
-Anderson invited opposition MPs to visit a food bank in his constituency, where he said that meals could be made for about 30p a day, and which also provided a mandatory teaching course to its users.
+Anderson invited opposition MPs to visit a food bank in his constituency, where he said that meals could be cooked for about 30 pence per day, and which also provided a mandatory budgeting and cooking courses, to its users.
 For these comments, he was given the nickname "30p Lee" by his critics.

-The founder of the food bank, Simon Martin, commented that the teaching course was optional, and stated that "people do know how to cook, obviously, because people have been eating and surviving before we've been intervening with food parcels", but that providing free guidance on economic cooking may help.
-The 30p figure came from a batch-cooking session made by a team led by a professional chef which stretched an initial £50.24 shop into 172 meals.
+The founder of the food bank in Anderson's constituency Ashfield, Simon Martin, commented that the courses were optional, and stated that "people do know how to cook, obviously, because people have been eating and surviving before we've been intervening with food parcels", but that providing free guidance on economic cooking may help.
+The 30p figure came from a batch-cooking session made by a team led by a professional chef, which stretched an initial £50.24 shop into 172 meals.
 Martin commented, "It illustrates the point you can produce healthy meals [cheaply] but it's not in the capacity of every family, and not easy to replicate in every household.
 It presupposes you're buying in bulk, cooking with big catering trays and have the storage".
-Anderson later commented via social media that his comments had been misinterpreted.
+Anderson later stated via social media that his comments had been misinterpreted.
 He said: "I did not say poor people can't cook or there is no need for food banks."

-Food journalist and activist Jack Monroe hinted at legal action against Anderson after he commented in an interview that "She's taking money off some of the most vulnerable people in society and making an absolute fortune on [sic] the back of people".
+Monroe hinted at legal action against Anderson, after he commented in an interview that "She's taking money off some of the most vulnerable people in society and making an absolute fortune on the back of people".
 Monroe later instructed lawyers to start a claim against Anderson.

-The following month, Anderson said that Prime Minister Boris Johnson was the victim of "a witch hunt led by the BBC", shortly after the results of a Conservative vote of confidence in Johnson's leadership was announced.
+The following month, Anderson said that Johnson was the victim of "a witch hunt led by the BBC", shortly after the results of a Conservative vote of confidence in Johnson's leadership was announced.
 In July 2022, Anderson withdrew his support for Johnson over his handling of the Chris Pincher scandal.

 Anderson backed Kemi Badenoch during the July 2022 Conservative Party leadership election.
 After Badenoch was eliminated, he supported Liz Truss, who was ultimately successful.